the-alchemist88/Cpp_helper_codes/Classes/static_members_notes.md

 ## Static Member Functions

-Actually they are global functions, but since they are declared inside class their name lookup rules will change accordingly.
+Actually Static Member Functions are global functions, but since they are declared inside class their name lookup rules will change accordingly.
 Also they can access protected and private members of the class.
 They don't have hidden class pointer("this") parameter as non-static member functions do.
 They are logically connected with the class.

 General features: